FAQ

 4. CC BY-NC (Attribution-Noncommercial): allows copying, distribution, and modification of the work, as long as they are not done for commercial purposes and the author is always cited.

-5. CC BY-NC-SA (Attribution - Noncommercial - Share Alike): allows use and modification of the work for non-commercial purposes, but requires that any derivative works be released under the same license and the author be attributed.
+5. CC BY-NC-SA (Attribution - Noncommercial - Share Alike): allows use and modification of the work for non-commercial purposes, but requires that any derivative work is released under the same license and the author is cited.

 6. CC BY-NC-ND (Attribution-Noncommercial-No Derivative Works): allows only the distribution of the work without modification and only for noncommercial purposes, with attribution required.